FacilisDK/FacilisUI-Hamburger-Menu/README.md

 ![alt text](http://facilis.dk/Images/Screenshots/FacilisUI-Hamburger-Screenshot.gif)

-This is my first control and first project on GitHub.
+This is my first public control and first project on GitHub.